Crostini for Appetizers

 Preparation

-• Refresh the sourdough starter as usual, take 75 grams (2.6 oz) and let it double in volume, well covered.
+• Refresh the sourdough as usual, take 75 grams, and let it double in volume, well covered.

-When the starter is ready, place it in a stand mixer (or bowl), add the sifted flours, 3/4 of the water and mix coarsely.
+When the sourdough is ready, place it in a mixer (or bowl), add the sifted flours, 3/4 of the water, and mix coarsely.
 Cover and let rest for about 30 minutes for autolysis.

-After half an hour, add the rest of the water, salt, sugar, flax and sesame seeds (about 2 tablespoons each), and vegetable oil.
+After half an hour, add the rest of the water, salt, sugar, flax and sesame seeds (about 2 tablespoons each), and seed oil.
 Work it until the dough is well combined (about 10 minutes by hand; a bit less with a mixer).
-The dough should be firm, compact but not hard.
+The dough should be firm and compact but not hard.
 If necessary, you can add another tablespoon of water.
-Seal with plastic wrap and let rest for 60 minutes.
-After an hour, gently turn the dough out onto a floured work table.
-Gently press it into a kind of rectangle.
-Roll the sheet on itself from the long side of the “rectangle” to obtain a cylinder.
-Now place the cylinder vertically with respect to you and roll it up again.
-This operation helps to give strength and structure to the dough for a better final product.
-By working it lightly with your hands, stretch it into a cylinder and place it in a loaf pan lined with parchment paper.
+Seal with plastic wrap and let it rest for 60 minutes.
+After an hour, gently turn the dough onto a floured work surface.
+Flatten it gently to form a kind of rectangle.
+Roll the sheet on itself from the longer side of the “rectangle” to obtain a cylinder.
+Now position the cylinder vertically in front of you and roll it again on itself.
+This operation gives strength and structure to the dough for a better final product.
+By slightly working it with your hands, stretch it into a cylinder and place it in a loaf pan lined with parchment paper.
 Cover well and let it rise until it doubles.
 When it has risen, preheat the oven to 392°F and bring it to temperature.
-Bake the loaf in the middle of the oven for about 60 minutes, with gas oven and heat from the bottom only; a little less with electric oven and heat from bottom and top.
+Bake the loaf in the middle rack for about 60 minutes with gas oven and bottom heat only; a bit less with electric oven and top and bottom heat.

-When the loaf is well risen and evenly golden, take it out and let it cool for about an hour.
-Then you can slice and toast it.
+When the loaf is well puffed and evenly golden, remove it from the oven and let it cool for about an hour.
+Then we can slice and toast it.

-To toast: slice the roll and place the slices on one or more baking sheets lined with parchment paper.
-The ideal thickness is about 1/5 inch or thinner, as you prefer.
+To toast: slice the loaf and place the slices on one or more baking trays with parchment paper.
+The ideal thickness is about 1/4 inch or thinner, as convenient.
 Turn the oven to the lowest setting and let them toast for 50 minutes, turning the slices occasionally.
-After 50 minutes, take the slices out and toast the second baking sheet.
-Meanwhile, the already toasted slices will cool and dry, losing more moisture and becoming just the right crispness.
+After 50 minutes, take out the slices and toast the second tray.
+In the meantime, the already toasted slices will cool and dry further, losing more moisture and becoming just the right crispiness.

-Store them in bags or containers to preserve their freshness.
+Store them in bags or containers to preserve freshness.

-Procedure with fresh yeast We will make a direct dough without a starter.
-The quantities of flour, water, and all other ingredients remain the same as those indicated for the natural starter.
+Procedure with brewer’s yeast We will make a direct dough without pre-ferment.
+The quantities of the flours, water, and all other ingredients remain the same as those indicated for sourdough.

-In a large bowl or stand mixer, dissolve 5 grams (0.18 oz) of fresh yeast with a tablespoon of water.
+In a large bowl or mixer, dissolve 5 grams of fresh brewer’s yeast with a tablespoon of water.
 Add the sifted flours and more than half of the water.
-Mix coarsely, cover, and let rest for 30 minutes.
-After this time, add the fine salt, seeds, the rest of the water, sugar, and vegetable oil.
-Knead the ingredients for at least 10 minutes or until a compact, firm but easy-to-work dough is formed (if necessary, add a few more tablespoons of water).
-Let the dough rest well covered for only 30 minutes, then proceed to strengthen and structure the dough as described above.
+Mix coarsely, cover, let rest for 30 minutes.
+After this time, add fine salt, seeds, the rest of the water, sugar, and seed oil.
+Knead the ingredients for at least 10 minutes or until a compact, firm but easy to work dough is formed (if necessary, add a few more tablespoons of water).
+Let the dough rest, well covered, for only 30 minutes, then proceed to give strength and structure to the dough as described above.

 Notes